powderblock/glasses-cv/README.md

 Processin' those dank images with may mays, in OpenCV using Python.

-Should add some sw33t sunglasses onto pictures right now, m8.
+Should add some sw33t sunglasses onto pictures and videos right now, m8.

 Credits
 -------